a blog by Nolah Sleep...

-A traumatic experience has a profound effect on emotional wellness but can also have physical consequences.
+A traumatic experience has a profound effect on emotional wellness but can also have physical manifestations.
 Being in a hypervigilant state of awareness is natural after trauma as you want to protect yourself from future harm.
 But, this makes it almost impossible to relax and fall asleep.
-Inability to sleep brings a myriad of nasty side effects to your physical health such as heart problems, overeating/undereating, weight gain/weight loss, risk of stroke or diabetes, and decline in cognitive abilities, unable to concentrate, and being short-tempered with loved ones.
+Inability to sleep brings a myriad of side effects to your physical health such as heart problems, overeating/undereating, weight gain/weight loss, risk of stroke or diabetes, and decline in cognitive abilities, unable to concentrate, and being short-tempered with loved ones.

 Physical symptoms of trauma can include:

 Trauma and Sleep Quality

 Post-traumatic stress disorder is a psychiatric disorder that can be experienced by those who have lived through a traumatic event such as war, natural disaster, accident, rape, or threat to personal safety.
 70-91% of people with post traumatic stress disorders (PTSD) often experience sleep disorders as a result of their trauma, with night terrors experienced by up to 71%.
 Treatment for PTSD can be holistic, medicinal, or talking therapies to heal from trauma and reset your sleep schedule.